-Unlike most of my solo piano works, where only a short title heralds the musical story I am weaving, this project uses longer quotations from much larger books, so the listener has a far more detailed map of the story behind the music.
-The process is more like the music I have written for stage and film, where my music illustrates specific action or the inner thoughts of known characters.
-Afterwords illustrates the power of ideas within the context of stories and music.
-I hope it also becomes a window into how I view the world and the sounds I experience as I move through it.
+Unlike most of my solo piano works, where only a short title heralds the musical story I am weaving, this project uses longer quotations so the listener has a far more detailed map of the story behind the music.
+The process is more like what I've written for stage and film, where the music underscores specific action or illuminates the inner thoughts of specific characters.
+Afterwords illustrates the power of ideas using the interplay of stories and music.

-Each piece flows into the next... forming a singular arc, presenting a life.
-I hope you enjoy the poetic nature of the flow and aggregate meaning as you move from track to track, disc to disc.
+Each piece flows into the next... forming a singular arc.
+I hope you enjoy the aggregate meaning as you move from track to track, disc to disc.
 Please embrace the project as a whole, even if that may require more than one sitting.
 Afterwards, feel free to reorder the tracks in whatever way that feels best for you.
 Create your own meditative session, as this modern age of digital playlists invites us to do.

 This project comes after a period of time in which I've consciously avoided the written word.
 For most of my career I cared deeply about language.
 Fourteen scripts, five books, hundreds of poems, thousands of letters and over 260 lyrics for songs are a testament to that.
 But all that time I struggled with words in a way I've never had to with music, on the level of a love-hate relationship.
 A few years ago, after being required to avoid stress for health reasons, I decided to stop working with words altogether.
 I concentrated on instrumental music.